thaismatosg/thaismatosg/README.md

 # Hi there 👋

 I'm a 22 years old developer.
-My focus are software developer and bioinformatics, making applications for day a day.
+My focus are software developer, making applications for day a day.

 * 🌍  I'm living in São Paulo, Brazil;